jonathanlocke/jonathanlocke.github.io/index.md

         void removeListener(Listener listener);
     }

 A *Listener* receives messages sent to it with its *receive(Transmittable)* method.
-Different implementations of this interface may do different things with the message.
+Different implementations of this interface may do different things with the message:

     public interface Listener<Transmittable>
     {